 People should understand that marijuana is a dangerous drug and can cause addiction, mental health issues, and other health issues if used too frequently.
 You should never use this drug if you want to remain healthy and live a normal life.

-If you or a loved one are currently struggling with substance abuse, help is available!
+If you or a loved one are currently struggling with an addiction to marijuana or other types of substance abuse, help is available!
 We encourage you to contact the professionals at Knoxville Recovery Center to learn more about our personalized treatment programs and mental health services.

 Knoxville Recovery Center is a place where people can heal from addiction and other disorders in a compassionate, creative, open-minded, and heart-centered environment.
 We believe recovery is always possible.
 Our experts work with you to design a treatment plan that fits your needs.
 Our treatment programs include: